matty-ross/bpr-monitoring-tools/README.md

 ### Game Actions
 A tool that monitors the game actions and prints their contents into the console.
 - Assumes that the console has already been allocated
-- List of excluded actions can be found [here](https://github.com/matty-ross/bpr-monitoring-tools/blob/main/tools/game-actions/src/GameActions.cpp#L8)
+- List of excluded actions can be found in `/tools/game-actions/src/GameActions.cpp`
 ### Game Events
 A tool that monitors the game events and prints their contents into the console.
 - Assumes that the console has already been allocated
-- List of excluded events can be found [here](https://github.com/matty-ross/bpr-monitoring-tools/blob/main/tools/game-events/src/GameEvents.cpp#L8)
+- List of excluded events can be found in `/tools/game-events/src/GameEvents.cpp`